 Easiest method for cooking up the best BBQ soy curls!
 The Instant Pot's slow cooker function creates amazing flavor and texture.
 Use my Healthy Vegan BBQ Sauce recipe or go with store-bought.
 Free from gluten, oil, and nuts.Adapted from slow cooker BBQ soy curls by Jill McKeever.

 Place soy curls in a large, shallow bowl.
 Add broth, stir, and let sit 10 minutes.
 At this point most of the broth should be absorbed.
-If there's more than about ¼ cup of broth left in the bottom of the bowl, stir the soy curls again and let sit for 2 to 3 minutes.
+If there's more than about ¼ cup of broth left in the bottom of the bowl, stir the soy curls again and let sit for another 2 to 3 minutes.
 Check again, and carefully drain away any excess.

-Optional step: If you prefer small pieces, use your hands to tear and shred some of the soy curls.
+Optional step: If you prefer small pieces, use your hands to tear and shred some of the larger soy curls.

 Press the Slow Cook button.
 Slow cook on high for 1 hour.
 Carefully remove lid, stir, and enjoy.